data-provider/website/docs/getting-started.md

 export default Books;
 ```

 _NOTE: This is a very basic example of what @data-provider/react can do.
-In a real application, this could be solved even easier using one of the HOCs that the library provides._ Check the @data-provider/react page for further info.
+In a real application, this could be solved even easier using one of the HOCs that the library provides._ Check the [@data-provider/react][data-provider-react] docs for further info.

 ## Next steps